JaapSuter/jaapsuter.github.com/_posts/2001-8-17-gba-development.markdown

 ---
 layout: post
-title: "Gameboy Digressed"
+title: "GBA Development"
-tags: [Image, Programming]
+tags: [Image, Technical]
 ---

 Here are some shots of my very first Gameboy Advance (GBA) programming adventure.
 The past few weeks I've been on vacation in France, and every afternoon I would do some GBA programming on my laptop.
 Lying by the side of the pool, programming, with a view on the mountains.
 Very nice!